alexcoll/IRCServer/README.md

 ## Copying ##
 Even though the GPL v3 liscense gives you the freedom to use the code however you want (within the terms of the licnese), do **NOT** use any verbatium or logically similar portions of this code in your own assignments.
 You WILL get caught, and you WILL recieve a zero on your assignment.

+Portions of this application contain source code written by the Purdue University Department of Computer Science employees; copyrights belong to their respective owners.

+This application was turned in as an assignment for Purdue University course CS240, spring 2015.
+The instructor's permission was given to release the contained source code.

 ## License ##
 Copyright (c)2015 Alexander Coll